DuckzCantFly/zsh-dot-plugin/README.md

 Recompile all plugins to byte code with the `plugin-compile` function.
 This is usefull if you make changes to your config.
 I recommend doing this on first launch.

-By sourcing the "shell" plugin you can run the `cfz` alias open this repo in your `$EDITOR`.
+By sourcing the [shell](https://github.com/DuckzCantFly/zsh-dot-plugin/blob/main/shell/shell.plugin.zsh) plugin you can run the `cfz` alias open this repo in your `$EDITOR`.

 ## Full Example .zshrc